-The exposition can now be seen @ Museum Hilversum.
+The exposition can now be seen @Limburgs Museum in Venlo.

 In 2019 I started documenting the shooting club tradition in the South of the Netherlands and this was the first big media output.
 In 2020 i’m gonna take it to the next level in showing the world what this tradition is all about , what it means for the people who take part.